Defence Explosive Factory Maribyrnong: Heritage listing

 The site of the Maribyrnong Explosives Factory is important for its association with the history and development of horse racing in Victoria.
-This is implicit in the alignment of the main avenue, which reflects the main straight of the former, private Maribyrnong Racecourse, associated with the Cox Brothers 1892-1901, and the area of The Remount, which includes the former Fisher Stables, erected 1888-89 by Charles Brown Fisher, the foundations of the former Raleigh homestead and a burial site for racehorses.
+This is implicit in the alignment of the main avenue, which reflects the main straight of the former, private Maribyrnong Racecourse, associated with the Cox Brothers 1892–1901, and the area of The Remount, which includes the former Fisher Stables, erected 1888–89 by Charles Brown Fisher, the foundations of the former Raleigh homestead and a burial site for racehorses.
 The use of the Fisher Stables as focus of a Remount Depot before the First World War, and the erection of barracks accommodation for the Royal Australian Field Artillery, increased the Army's association with the Maribyrnong River.

 The Maribyrnong Factory expanded throughout its existence into a densely developed cultural landscape area containing over 500 structures.
 These structures, including magazines, processing plants and support systems, illustrate much of the development of explosives technology and manufacturing processes and are important for the considerable information they contribute to an understanding of the growth of the armaments industry in Australia under the Commonwealth government.

 The Maribyrnong site is important in demonstrating the principal characteristics of explosives factories developed for the production of cordite and cordite based munitions.
 These characteristics include the separation of functions, including the use of containing blast mounds and the use of single storey, cellular industrial buildings, linked by service and transport systems designed to maximise safety.

 The site of the Raleigh homestead is important for its association with George Petty who, in 1868, purchased the property from Charles Brown Fisher, and ran the property successfully as a thoroughbred horse stud.
 The Maribyrnong Stud became an important name in Melbourne racing circles.
-The Fisher Stables, erected 1888-89, are important for their close association with the Fisher family which bought Petty's stud and from 1875 to the mid-1890s ran a successful stud farm for racehorses on Joseph Raleigh's former property, building on the reputation established by George Petty.
+The Fisher Stables, erected 1888–89, are important for their close association with the Fisher family which bought Petty's stud and from 1875 to the mid-1890s ran a successful stud farm for racehorses on Joseph Raleigh's former property, building on the reputation established by George Petty.
 The site of the cordite factory is associated with the Cox brothers who established a private racecourse, the Maribyrnong Racecourse, in 1892 and which ran until 1901.

-The Explosives Factory Site, together with the adjoining former CSIRO land, supports one of the southernmost populations of White Cypress-pine (Callitris glaucophylla), a species that is considered vulnerable in Victoria.
-The eleven trees, four of them on the Defence site, are estimated at between 130-220 years old and considered to be a valuable naturally occurring remnant that predates European settlement.